Cicho\'n's maximum with evasion number: Relational systems and preservation theory

-\end{enumerate} \end{exa} Summarizing the properties of the ``inside'' direction and the goodness, we obtain the following corollary, which will be actually applied to the iteration in Section \ref{sec_separation}. \begin{cor} Let $\theta$ be regular uncountable and $\p$ be a fsi of ccc forcings of length $\gamma\geq\theta$.
+\end{enumerate} \end{exa} Summarizing the properties of the ``inside'' direction and the goodness, we obtain the following corollary, which will be actually applied to the iteration in Section \ref{sec_separation}: \begin{cor} Let $\p$ be a fsi of ccc forcings of length $\gamma\geq\theta$.

 \begin{enumerate} \item Assume that each iterand is either: \begin{itemize} \item of size $<\theta$, \item a subalgebra of random forcing, or \item $\sigma$-centered. \end{itemize} Then, $\p$ forces $C_{[\gamma]^{<\theta}}\lq\mathbf{Lc}^*$, in particular, $\addn\leq\theta$. \item Assume that each iterand is either: \begin{itemize} \item of size $<\theta$, or \item $\sigma$-centered. \end{itemize} Then, $\p$ forces $C_{[\gamma]^{<\theta}}\lq\mathbf{Cn}$, in particular, $\covn\leq\theta$. \item Assume that each iterand is: \begin{itemize} \item of size $<\theta$. \end{itemize} Then, $\p$ forces $C_{[\gamma]^{<\theta}}\lq\mathbf{Mg}$, in particular, $\nonm\leq\theta$. \end{enumerate}